 Undergraduate summer internship opportunities at the Andlinger center for energy and the environment

 The Andlinger Center for Energy and the Environment (ACEE) invites undergraduates to apply for paid summer internships and externships funded by the Peter B. Lewis Fund for Student Innovation in Energy and the Environment and the Dede T. Bartlett P03 Fund for Student Research in Energy and the Environment.
-Funding will be provided for research projects related to the center’s mission of finding solutions to secure our energy and environmental future.
-If selected, current freshmen, sophomores, or juniors will receive a $4,000 stipend for eight weeks of summer research and up to $4,000 for research related expenses.
-Two externships are also being offered for summer 2017.
-If selected, a student will receive a $4,000 stipend for eight weeks of summer research plus a travel award.
-Additional information and a list of available research projects may be found here.
+Funding is provided for research projects related to the center’s mission of finding solutions to secure our energy and environmental future.
+If selected, current freshmen, sophomores, or juniors receive a $4,000 stipend for eight weeks of summer research and up to $4,000 for research related expenses.
+Six undergraduates have been awarded research funds for 2017.
+Projects from past years may be viewed here: 2016, 2015, 2014, 2013, 2012, and 2011.